oOperaho/oOperaho/README.md

 → Feel free to contact to me, here's [my gmail.](emanuelllevi7770@gmail.com) My Discord is open too: **Oрегано#6265**.

-→ __I can accept any job, help and project to work for now, to increase my experience.__
+→ _I can accept any job, help and project to work for now, to increase my experience: [My LinkedIn](https://www.linkedin.com/in/emanuel-levi-934a861a8/)_

 <h4 align= "center" >Specifications</h4>